Find Affordable College Courses

 East Lansing, MI

-Michigan State University ranked #6 on this year’s Most Popular Natural Resources & Conservation Master’s Degree Schools in the Great Lakes Region list.
-Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.
+With a ranking of #6, Michigan State University did quite well on this year’s most popular schools for natural resources and conservation students working on their master’s degree.
+Located in the city of East Lansing, Michigan State is a public school with a very large student population.

 About 75% of the students majoring in natural resources and conservation at the school are women while 25% are male.